-EDLR 5360 utilizes 100% online instruction through our Learning Management System.
+EDLR 5375 utilizes 100% online instruction through UT Canvas.
 The instructor uses a lecture module format and a constructivist learning experience in an electronic environment.
 Since the class is exclusively online, the instructor will serve as a facilitator of knowledge and skills for the successful completion of the practicum experience.
-The course will be taught using lecture, group discussion, presentations, and Canvas assignments.